coq/opam/README.md

 # Coqs repository
-The repository for Coq versions for developers.
+The repository for non-stable Coq versions.

 ## Usage
 Enable this repository: